Best international share trading platforms in Australia (2025)

 Which global stock exchanges can I access?

-The global markets available will vary between providers, so it's best to check if a provider can access the particular stock exchange you're looking for before you open an account.
+The global markets available will vary between platforms, so it's best to check if a provider can access the particular stock exchange you're looking for before you open an account.
 However, most international share trading platforms will provide traders access to the following major global exchanges and more:

 • Australia – The Australian Securities Exchange (ASX)